-- Transportation public transport is deleted, Salisbury/Champion Roads cycle facility is deleted and roading maintenance budgets have been reduced. - Water supply reticulation in Richmond East Hill Street North has been deferred. - Community grants have been reduced by \$12,000 from the amount planned in the Ten Year Plan for 2010/2011. - Tasman Bays Heritage Trust increased funding for storage facility of \$18,000. - Delay in leasing Collingwood camping ground. - Interest rates loan servicing costs reduced from 7.2 percent to 7.1 percent. - Delay in implementing the Holding Company and associated benefits by one year. - Discount for early payment of rates reduced from 4 percent to 3 percent. - Warm homes and clean heating new voluntary targeted rate scheme available. - Tourism rate increased coverage to a wider range of premises. - Fees and charges most increase by 3 percent for inflation, some other increases proposed and new fees for natural burials and memorial plaques. - The Uniform Annual General Charge has been increased by \$20 to \$260 per rateable property.
+- Transportation public transport is deleted, Salisbury/ Champion Roads cycle facility is deleted and roading maintenance budgets have been reduced. - Water supply reticulation in Richmond East Hill Street North has been deferred. - Community grants have been reduced by \$12,000 from amount planned in Ten Year Plan for 2010/2011. - Delay in leasing Collingwood camping ground. - Interest rates loan servicing costs reduced from 7.2 percent to 6.9 percent. - Delay in implementing the Holding Company and associated benefits by one year. - Discount for early payment of rates reduced from 4 percent to 2 percent. - Warm homes and clean heating new voluntary targeted rate scheme available. - Tourism rate increased coverage to a wider range of premises. - Fees and charges most increase by 3 percent for inflation, some other increases proposed and new fees for natural burials and memorial plaques, with further increases after 1 October to take account of the Government's decision to increase GST to 15 percent. - The Uniform Annual General Charge has been increased by \$20 to \$260 per rateable property.